 The documentation aspect is also highly relevant.
-Inidividuals without specialized education in security can help protect against a cyberattack if they can determine the ATT&CK IDs of the detected abnormal activity.
+Individuals without specialized education in security can help protect against a cyberattack if they can determine the ATT&CK IDs of the detected abnormal activity.
 The framework is a remarkable tool to provide a common taxonomy for attacks across all disciplines.

-In addition to ATT&CK, automation can also help less-skilled security analysts respond to incidents.
+In addition to ATT&CK, automation can also help less-skilled security analysts respond to incidents, as it's easier to share knowledge with a common framework.
 Incidents are not necessarily catastrophic occurrences.
 Most incidents are minor and not particularly relevant.
-The ability to log and automatically categorize a large number of minor incidents helps speed up the response.
+The ability to log and automatically categorize many minor incidents helps speed up the response.
 Furthermore, the ability to auto-remediate incidents and exchange data with other products is extremely valuable, especially when dealing with the current shortage of security analysts3 who are sufficiently equipped to deal with anomaly analysis in its full volume.